saajanbhujel/saajanbhujel/README.md

 - 👩‍💻 I'm a bug bounty hunter and i like to secure web and apps
 - 💻 I’m interested in bug bounty hunting and cyber security
 - 🌱 I’m currently learning B.com(prog)
-- ✏️ And, I know the basic of HTML, JS and Python
+- ✏️ And, I know the basic of HTML, JavaScript and Python

 <h5 align="center">
   <code><a href="https://hackerone.com/saajanbhujel?type=user" title="HackerOne Profile"><img height="23" width="23" src="/logo/hackerone.png"> HackerOne</a></code>